martinecker/homebridge-airscape-whf-gen2-http/README.md

 * **"accessory"** (required): This needs to be set to `"AirScape-WHF-Gen2-HTTP"`
 * **"name"** (required): This can be any name you want to assign to this particular fan.
 This is how it will show up in the Home app and also how Siri will recognize it.
 You should pick an easy to say, unique name.
 * **"ip"** (required): The IP address of your whole house fan.
 You may want to make sure you assign a fixed IP to your AirScape WHF in your router.
-* * **"pollingIntervalMs"** (optional, default "15000"): In order to keep HomeKit synchronized with external changes made to the fan (for example, via the remote), this plugin polls the fan's status at regular intervals.
+* **"pollingIntervalMs"** (optional, default "15000"): In order to keep HomeKit synchronized with external changes made to the fan (for example, via the remote), this plugin polls the fan's status at regular intervals.
 The interval length is controlled with this option, which specifies a time duration in milliseconds.
 The default is "15000" or 15 seconds.
+* **"hasTSP"** (optional, default "false"): If set to "true" indicates that the whole house fan has the optional temperature sensor package installed.
+This makes this plugin expose three temperature sensors to HomeKit for inside, outside, and attic temperature.

 ## License